Western Valley, Nova Scotia

 Creating a Home for Innovation

 Having established an institution to produce digital media professionals, Stratford went on to create a home for innovators.
-Housed in an historic building downtown, the Stratford Accelerator opened its doors in 2012 with seven clients.
+Housed in an historic building downtown, the Stratford Accelerator opened its doors in 2013 with seven clients.
 It offers housing and advisory services to early-stage tech companies from concept through commercialization.
 It is an outgrowth of the Waterloo Accelerator Center, which has served 100 companies, of which 50 have graduated and half have stayed in the region, generating an estimated C$80m in revenue.
 Supporting the companies are five in-house mentors and an entrepreneur-in-residence, who advise on finance, marketing, product development, manufacturing and other fields, as well as helping companies set milestones and execute against them.
 In addition to long-term relationships with start-ups, the accelerator offers a 3-month program called Pathfinder, that is designed for people with an idea they want to explore but who are not yet ready to devote full time to it.
+In 2014, in search of even greater opportunities, the Accelerator relocated to Waterloo while keeping its talent and innovation pipeline from Stratford running strong.

 With each addition to Stratford’s ecosystem, the city’s attractiveness to innovators has increased.
 The economic development team has successfully sold Stratford as a test bed for technology projects – a city large enough to give new technologies a meaningful test but easy to operate in due to its small size.
-Toshiba, Cisco, BlackBerry, Inter-Op and Clemson University all have pilots running in Stratford.
+Toshiba, Cisco, BlackBerry, Inter-Op and Clemson University have all run pilots there.
 These international brand names lend validation to a strategy that has proven its value to the city.

 The near-death of the North American auto industry pushed unemployment in Stratford to 7.9% as the city lost 1,600 mostly low-skilled jobs in manufacturing.
 But the city also gained hundreds of new jobs requiring ICT skills, and has recently seen the revival of automotive create a labor shortage for the higher-skilled manufacturing jobs it retains.
 For an economy in transition, these trends are a serious validation that it is on the right track.